balionis-arvydas/balionis-kotlin/balionis-kotlin1/README.md

 # Why?
-It's a kotlin prototype project to remind me how to use guice injection with kotlin.
+It's a kotlin prototype project to remind me how to use guice injection and logback with kotlin.
 The baseline is balionis-kotlin0.

 # Build